symphonycms/wg/docs/working/pages.markdown

 * news-detail.xsl
 * contact.xsl

-## But that would mean I would end up with a lot of XSL-documents, which are mostly identical! ##
+## But that would mean I would end up with a lot of XSL templates, which are mostly identical! ##

 That's true.
 But that isn't a problem, is it?
 In fact, it's ideal!
 Think about all the features that come straight out of the box: